gracetian6/quant/data-sci/pred-model.md

 Variants: Leave One Out Cross Validation (everyone is a block), 10-fold cross validation

+## Dealing with Outliers
+How to make model more robust to outliers?
+- L1/L2 regularization (penalizes large terms / coefficients so impact on outliers is curtailed)
+- Changes to Algorithm:
+   - Tree Based Methods instead of regression methods (more resistant to outliers)
+   - Statistical Tests: non parametric tests instead of parametric ones
+   - Robust error metrics (MAE or Huber Loss instead of MSE)
+- Changes to data:
+  - winsorizing data (limiting extreme values to reduce effect of spurious outliers)
+    - extreme values are replaced by certain percentiles (max/min percentiles) instead of discarded/trimmed
+  - transforming data (e.g. log)
+  - remove outliers only if you're certain they're anomalies not worth predicting

 ### Sources
 - Classification & Regression: https://machinelearningmastery.com/classification-versus-regression-in-machine-learning/
 - Cross Validation: https://www.youtube.com/watch?v=fSytzGwwBVw by StatQuest with Josh Starner